LOLITA ANALYSIS - PART SEVEN

 In order to express the movement which takes place in the act of coition, the author uses the word "dok" with reference to the man, and "hez" for the woman.
 The first of these words means to concuss, to stamp, to pound; it is the action of the pestle in the mortar; the second word signifies a swinging movement, at once exciting, exhilarating, and lascivious.

-The crossing the equation ceremony involves (or used to involve) ducking/dunking in water, and cross-dressing.
+The crossing the equator ceremony involves (or used to involve) ducking/dunking in water, and cross-dressing.
 The reason the cross-dressing aspect is of interest is because of the androgyne, such as Vivian Darkbloom who is Nabokov's anagram presence in the film.
+Also, Quilty had a crossgender aspect with being represented also as a woman in the book.

 Fredrich Schiller wrote the poem "Ode to Joy", used by Beethoven in the final movement of his "Ninth Symphony".
 Joy, freude.
 Twice Nabokov speaks of Harold Haze's pistol, in his possession, and the Freudian implications of it, one of those times being in the presence of the deaf Richard Schiller, as he reflects on the joy of Quilty's impending death, "...If he was silent, I could be silent too.
 Indeed, I could very well do with a little rest...before I drove to wherever the beast's lair was--and then pulled the pistol's foreskin back and then enjoyed the orgasm of the crushed trigger: I was always a good little follower of the Viennese medicine man..."
 In this paragraph then we have the deaf Dick Schiller, and joy related to Freud(e).
 Meanwhile, in the kitchen, Lolita is seeing to Bill's cut thumb.
 When Humbert inquires about their going to Canada, realizes his lapse and says Alaska, Dick's response is that he supposed Bill had cut it on a jagger, and had lost his arm in Italy.
 This replicates the phallic imagery, suggested by Humbert with the gun, jagger being a German sharpshooter, from German jager, meaning "huntsman".